oscarrr110/etcd_cluster_script/README.md

 Add etcd and auth related scripts

-#### get the discovery url
+### Get the discovery url

-Use Discovery way to setup etcd cluster, please refer to
+Use Discovery way to setup etcd cluster, please refer to Etcd cluster document

 It can also use local etcd service to discovery new node

+### Start up all etcd services

+Based on the step 1 image, We startup every etcd node. export different port to the external use, and adding DISCOVERY_SERVICE env, which is produced by step 2

+Start init files for start etcd service

+Related files:  init/start_etcd.sh, etcd-run-compose.yml

+### Grant all privileges

+Get any node in the etcd cluster and execute etc_user_init.sh script, Mainly function is : create User, Role, Path and granted related permission

+Related files: auth/etcd_user_init.sh , auth/grant.expect

+### Simple test

+Auth failed for put/get operation while using unauthorized paths

+Auth success for put/get operation while using authorized paths